jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

-    *   Note: Because this is an average of 5 repeated measurements, the signal to noise is significantly improved and the automated methods are able to calculate Rg and MW at most timepoints.
+    *   Note: Because this is an average of 5 repeated measurements, the signal to noise is significantly improved and the automated methods are able to calculate |Rg| and MW at most timepoints.

 #.
-Because we've previously calibrated each series in time, we can apply that
+Because we've previously calibrated each individual series in time, we can
-    calibration to the average of all these independent series.
+    apply that calibration to the average of all these independent series.
 Check the "Calibration in header" box and from the drop-down menu select "time" as the Cal. input key.
-This tells RAW that the calibrate already exists in the header, rather than having to be calculated from a header value, and that the appropriate key to use for the calibration is "time".
+This tells RAW that the calibration already exists in the header, rather than having to be calculated from a header value, and that the appropriate key to use for the calibration is "time".